Watering Bermuda Grass: Spring, Summer, Fall and Winter Guide

 How often to water Bermuda grass

 It’s advisable to water your Bermuda grass deeply and infrequently.
-Since this turfgrass species typically needs an inch of water every seven days, consider irrigating the lawn with an inch of water on just a single day of the week, every week.
+Since Bermuda turfgrass species typically need an inch of water every seven days, consider irrigating the lawn with an inch of water on just a single day of the week, every week.
 This is as opposed to applying a quarter inch of water for four consecutive days.

 Infrequent but deep watering helps to condition the Bermuda grass roots to grow deeper into the soil profile.
 With deeper root establishment, Bermuda grass can benefit from increased moisture access.